barotto/IBMulator/README.md

 2=single shot (default 0)
 * argument 3 (`a`): amount of acceleration (default 5, applied only when t=1)

+For buttons to mouse axis you must specify the direction with the sign of `p`;
+for joystick/gamepad axes to mouse axes the direction is auto determined and a negative `p` value will invert the direction.
-These parameters won't apply when a mouse axis is mapped to a mouse axis; in that case a direct (relative movement) translation will be applied.
+These parameters won't apply when a mouse axis is mapped to a mouse axis; in that case a direct (relative movement) translation will be applied (only exception is the first parameter `p` that can be set to `-1` to invert the axis).
-For buttons to mouse axis you'll have to specify the direction; for joystick / gamepad axes to mouse axes the direction is auto determined.

 `JOY_j_AXIS_n` events can have 3 arguments when they are mapped to buttons:
 * argument 1 (`v`): stop value, from -32768 to 32767 (sign sets the direction);